COVID-19 Vaccine Information

 Every adult is eligible to take the vaccine.
 However, at this time, only Pfizer is FDA approved for children ages 12+.

 Visit any of theses website or call your doctor to schedule a vaccine appointment.

 Will students be required to get the vaccine?

-At this time, the majority of KIPP Northern California students are not eligible to receive the vaccine, and KIPP Northern California is currently not requiring students to receive the vaccine to participate in on-campus learning.
+At this time, KIPP Northern California is currently not requiring students to receive the vaccine to participate in on-campus learning but we strongly encourage students 12+ to get vaccinated.
 We have not yet determined the extent to which it will be required in the future, and it will largely depend on state law.

 Is the vaccine safe?
 How do we know?

 - The same process was followed to test these vaccines compared to other common vaccines.
 No shortcuts were taken with regard to safety monitoring and testing compared to other vaccines, including full trials with groups representative of the country’s population.